HamedHaddadi/readet/README.md

 readet contains several RAGs but working with all of them is the same.
 Here is a list </br>
 1️⃣ _PlainRAG_: simple but useful RAG to ask questions about a pdf file </br>
-2️⃣ _RAGWithCitations_: similar to plainRAG, but returns the reference as well (see an example below) </br>
+2️⃣ _CitationRAG_: similar to plainRAG, but returns the reference as well (see an example below) </br>
 3️⃣ _AgenticRAG_: RAG with extra checks to make sure the answer is relevant to the context of the document </br>
 4️⃣ _SelfRAG_: RAG with introspection, to avoid hallucination </br>
 5️⃣ _AdaptiveRAG_: RAG that screens the question based on the relevance to the document.
 If not relevant, it gives an answer by google search.
 For example, it does not allow you to answer question about salsa dancing from a fluid dynamics text </br>